-Annual progress measure Progress towards achievement Increased (uplift) percentage of students attending school more than 90% of the time to be moving towards the lower bound system negotiated target of 80.7%.
-The number of students attending greater than 90% of the time or more has decreased by 16.81%.
-Wellbeing Tell Them from Me - Wellbeing data (advocacy, belonging, expectations) improves to be moving towards the lower bound system-negotiated target of 88.2%.
-Tell Them From Me data indicates 74.21% of students report a positive sense of wellbeing (Expectations for success, advocacy, and sense of belonging at school).
+Annual progress measure Progress towards achievement Attendance Increased percentage of students attending school more than 90% of the time to be at or above the lower bound system negotiated target of 80.7%.
+The number of students attending greater than 90% of the time or more has increased by 9.4%.
+Wellbeing Tell Them from Me - Wellbeing data (advocacy, belonging, expectations) improves to be at or above the lower bound system-negotiated target of 88.2%.
+Tell Them From Me data indicates 76.53% of students report a positive sense of wellbeing (increase of 2%) (Expectations for success, advocacy, and sense of belonging at school).